iqfareez/free_palestine/README.md

 # Free Palestine Flutter

-I made a Palestenian flag using FLutter widgets.
+I made a Palestinian flag using Flutter widgets.
 No dependencies.

 ## Live demo